Department: Pathobiology and Population Sciences

 Research Centres: Veterinary Epidemiology, Economics and Public Health

-Lecturer within the Veterinary Epidemiology, Economics and Public Health (VEEPH) group
+Associate Professor of Spatial Epidemiology in the Veterinary Epidemiology, Economics and Public Health (VEEPH) group.

 For the past six years Kim has worked primarily as in independent researcher while completing a part-time PhD (Risk-based Decision-making Tools for Highly Pathogenic Avian Influenza Virus H5N1: A Comparison of Spatial Modelling Methods), the results of which have placed her as a leading figure in the rapidly evolving field of spatial and ecological niche modelling of disease.
 Not surprisingly, Kim’s research interests focus on the predictive mapping of disease, specifically vector-borne diseases, and the effect of anthropogenic influences such as climate change, on the changing spatio-temporal distribution of disease.

-In addition to the publication of 40+ peer-reviewed journal articles, Kim has co-authored a book (Spatial Analysis in Epidemiology) and book chapter (The role of spatial analysis in risk-based animal disease management; In: Handbook of Spatial Epidemiology).
-Her combined skillsets of advanced statistics, spatial analysis, and spatial and ecological niche modelling are unique within the VEEPH group and allow her to participate in a range of VEEPH and College-based research projects.
+In addition to the publication of 60+ peer-reviewed journal articles, Kim has co-authored a book (Spatial Analysis in Epidemiology) and two book chapters on spatial epidemiology (CRC Handbook of Spatial Epidemiology; Routledge Handbook of Biosecurity and Invasive Species).
+Her combined skillsets of machine learning, statistics, network analysis, spatial analysis, and spatial and ecological niche modelling are unique within the VEEPH group and allow her to participate in a range of VEEPH and College-based research projects.

 - Spatio-temporal analysis of the European surveillance avian influenza data (for the European Reference Laboratory for Avian Influenza Project; APHA)